SC

 Natural Science HOF DisplayNatural Science Hall of Fame

-The Southwestern Natural Science Hall of Fame was established in order to honor alumni who have performed significant achievements in the sciences, technical industries, and medicine.
+The Southwestern College Natural Science Hall of Fame was established in order to honor alumni who have performed significant achievements in the sciences, technical industries, and medicine.
 The college is known for having a quality science department and for producing outstanding graduates.
 It is the intent of the college to honor graduates who excel in scientifically-related careers.

 For more information on the natural sciences at Southwestern College, please refer to the appropriate webpage: biologymarine biology or chemistry.